 As part of the drive to improve factory productivity, uptime and cost-effectiveness, MRO is a key area on which manufacturers must focus.
 MRO — short for maintenance, repair and operations — impacts almost every area of the plant.
 It covers every component and piece of equipment that contributes to and supports the manufacturer of an end product.

-As we look at MRO trends for 2021, it is clear that data-driven technologies are at the forefront of optimization plans for the future, supported by the onset of 5G technology and increased adoption.
-MRO has long been an analog, manual process, prone to errors and inefficiencies.
-In this piece, we will look at the MRO industry trends that are bringing this critical part of the business in line with other digital advances that help personnel do their jobs more effectively and at a greater benefit to the bottom line — benefits that are more important than ever in today’s industrial landscape.
+As we look at MRO trends for 2022, data-driven technologies are poised to move to the forefront of optimization plans for the future, supported by the onset of 5G technology and increased adoption.
+MRO has long been an analog, manual process, even in our thoroughly digital age.
+In this piece, we will look at the MRO industry trends that are bringing this critical part of the business in line with other digital advances that help personnel do their jobs more effectively while yielding benefits to the bottom line — benefits that are more important than ever in today’s industrial landscape.

 Bringing MRO into the modern day — 2022 trends